 Surprisingly, their assault was a success.

 In reality, there are various reasons as to the success of their charge ; the days before the battle were marked by heavy rain which dampened gunpowder, therefore caused misfires.
-During the battle, rain as replaced by fog, decreasing visibility.
+It is also easy to understand how in close quarters a swordsman can prevail against a rifleman who is reloading or out of ammunition.

 Nonetheless, the fact that an unit, charging with swords into hails of musket-fire managed to win became a major media sensation in Japan.

-Simultaneously, the Gekiken kogyo of Sakakibara Kenichi also popularized Kenjutsu before eventually being banned.
+Simultaneously, the Gekiken kogyo of Sakakibara Kenichi also popularized Kenjutsu.

 Those events changed the way Kenjutsu was perceived by the public, from an art of the past that one still worthy of respect.